 Being served with a restraining order is an emotional time, as the confining mandate is often tied to where you live, and effects contact with the people you love — possibly even your very own children.
 At the Law Offices of Benjamin N. Sternberg, our Los Angeles, Sherman Oaks, Encino, Van Nuys, and Woodland Hills restraining order attorneys deliver a compassionate approach to restoring dignity and respect into what is often highly-charged and emotional circumstances.
-Our attorneys represent individuals who have been served with a restraining order, and those who are seeking a restraining order against someone else.
+Our attorneys represent individuals who have been served with a restraining order and those who are seeking a restraining order against someone else.

-Restraining orders can be instituted in family, civil, and criminal cases and no matter which form applies to your case, our skilled Century City lawyer will provide the best representation available to counter these claims in our California courts.
+Restraining orders can be instituted in family, civil, and criminal cases and no matter which form applies to your case, our skilled San Fernando Valley lawyer will provide the best representation available to counter these claims in our California courts.
 Benjamin Sternberg, our restraining order attorney, began his career in the Los Angeles City Attorney’s Office, and with the Office of the Los Angeles County District Attorney, which enable our office to provide our clients with the direct behind-the-scenes experience necessary to combat these orders quickly and effectively.
 In fact, our firm has a nearly perfect record of victories for our clients in this life-affecting area, allowing them to move on without any constraints from law enforcement officials or the court system.

 Types of Restraining Orders That Can Be Obtained in Los Angeles, California